-Thus the empirical risks are computable by the generalized data and the multi-loss functions.
-The output $\vy_{n}$ can be seen as the values of the exact solution at the input $\vxi_{n}^{\ast}$ without or with noises, for example of noiseless data, $\vy_{n}=\langle f^0,\vxi_{n}^{\ast}\rangle$ for regressions and $\vy_{n}=\sign\left(\langle f^0,\vxi_{n}^{\ast}\rangle\right)$ for classifications.
-Roughly speaking, the approximate solution driven by the generalized data can be seen as the equivalent element of the normal vector of some decision rule.
-The multi-loss functions are usually simple and they can be nonsmooth and nonconvex.
+Thus, the empirical risks are computable through the utilization of training data and multi-loss functions.
+The output $\vy_{n}$ can be viewed as the values of the exact solution at the input $\vxi_{n}^{\ast}$ without or with noises, for example of noiseless data, $\vy_{n}=\langle f^0,\vxi_{n}^{\ast}\rangle$ in regression and $\vy_{n}=\sign\left(\langle f^0,\vxi_{n}^{\ast}\rangle\right)$ in classification.
+Roughly speaking, the approximate solution driven from the training data can be viewed as an equivalent element of the normal vector of a decision rule.
+Furthermore, the multi-loss functions can be nonsmooth and nonconvex.